-This UCI data set is the shortest of our study with 690 observations.
-It was donated by J.R.
+This data set was donated by J.R.
 Quinlan and can be obtained from the UCI repository or from the StatLog project under the name Australian Credit Approval.
 The goal is to predict credit approval.
 There is no detailed information about the meaning of the input variables available, all attribute names and values have been changed to meaningless symbols to protect confidentiality of the data.